 The presskit for Tea-Powered Games can be found here.

-Dustin Connor is the Creative Director and Game Designer for Tea-Powered Games, as well as Co-Director and Co-Founder of the company.
-Before dedicating himself to TPG, he wrote about games and game design at Turnbasedliving.com, worked on a few pet design projects and spent a long time learning as much as he could about whatever he could (which might explain the MSci in Physics and PhD in Computational Neuroscience).
-When he’s not busy working to create games with the team or managing the company, he’s probably gaming or writing about gaming, because there’s always more to learn, experience and enjoy.
-You can find his recent work here.
+Destina Connor is the Game Designer for Tea-Powered Games, as well as Co-Director and Co-Founder of the company.
+She also dabbles in Unity code magic.
+When she’s not busy working to create games with the team or managing the company, she’s probably gaming or writing about gaming, because there’s always more to learn, experience and enjoy.
+Before dedicating herself to TPG, she wrote about games and game design, worked on a few pet design projects and spent a long time learning as much as she could about whatever she could (which might explain the MSci in Physics and PhD in Computational Neuroscience).
+You can find her recent work here.

 FloWriter and Co-Director

 Florencia Minuzzi is the Writer for Tea-Powered Games, and the other Co-Director and Co-Founder of the company.
-After a few years of answering such exciting questions as ‘What could this gene in baker’s yeast do?’, during which time she published the humorous post-modernist novella A Sincere Attempt at Writing Tales of Moran, she decided it was time to combine her love of videogames and writing.
-She can be found in front of her computer or at the nearest coffee shop, trying to finish the next game script or posting short stories at teawithflo.com.
+After a few years of answering such exciting questions as ‘What could this gene in baker’s yeast do?’, she decided it was time to combine her love of videogames and writing.
+While working on her company's conversation-heavy games, she also a freelance writer, editor and UI designer, helping others improve their games' narrative and visual presentation.
+Right now she's probably working on a game script, posting short stories or game reviews at teawithflo.com, or sketching out game menus.
 You can find her portfolio here.